allegroai/clearml-docs/docs/webapp/pipelines/webapp_pipeline_table.md

 You can archive pipeline runs so the runs table doesn't get too cluttered.
 Click **OPEN ARCHIVE** on the top of the table to open the archive and view all archived runs.
-From the archive, you can restore runs to remove them from the archive, and permanently delete runs.
+From the archive, you can restore runs to remove them from the archive.
+You can also permanently delete runs.

 ![Pipeline runs table](../../img/webapp_pipeline_runs_table.png)